Tommy-layy/moosic_backend/README.md

 ### **_Description_**

-This is the backend portion of Moosic, a music app where users are able to browse for songs and create their own playlist.
+Moosic, a music app where users are able to browse for songs as well as create playlists where they can add their favorite songs!

 ---